Insight: ‘Speculative practices of body mutations’

 When we talk about knowledge-production we cannot bypass arguably one of its most defining pillars, especially in the West: rationalism.
 This view, which regards reason as the chief source and test of knowledge, has through history mediated some of humanity’s greatest achievements.
 However, it has also detracted and devalued all other ways of knowing.
 Among them, chiefly empirical and speculative ones: affection, bodily sensations, intuitive, mystical, and spiritual and the like were all banished by rationalism postulates.

 Trio’s performative laboratory project Speculative practices of body mutations is thrust against this given rationale.
 The aim of performative workshop series is exactly to address, examine and adapt the area of knowledge: “to open it to everything that does not concern rational thinking”.
 It is actually an attempt of overcoming mind-body dualism and forming a new ethical practice which is crucially a non-hierarchal one.
-The workshop’s focal point is the
+The workshop’s focal point is the body – they suggest it is precisely on body level that we can resist, subvert and liberate from rationality, which, in its current structure, entails phallogocentric order through effects of textuality.

 Workshop’s method is three-fold.
 Firstly, attention must be shifted to the micro-events of the body as a tool for mapping movement from an internal perspective.
 Secondly, cultivation of emptiness, which bypasses our “masculine” lift and releases motor impulses.
-Thirdly, the
+Thirdly, the juxtaposition of the “real” and virtual matter, which are both also to a great extent linked to ethical judgements and hierarchical valuations.
+Cyber-reality images are mixed with phenomena produced by participant’s bodies, “thus mapping temporal, spatial and sensory zones and modes to create new relationships with the digital world”.

 With described methods, the body is said to be able to open, to oppose rationality postulates and embrace the intuitive.
 As already briefly mentioned, this is also a thrust against phallogocentric order.
 Rationality, humanism and patriarchy are very closely interlinked, one feeds off another.
 Speculative practices of the body are, therefore, a dance that places a bet on politicising the effective and the sensual, from empathy to sexuality and desire, to transgress not only the production of knowledge and online-offline rupture but also the production of gender valuations.